mmnervous/titans-spam/README.md

 ./spam [number of blocks] [number of tx in a block] [delay (ms) between blocks]

+> You need to unlock your account before using the program.

 ## Example

 `./spam_titans 5 10 3000`